Adidas, Sneakers

 That was, until the release of the UltraBoost 5 and 5x.
 Designed to go back to the original roots of the first UltraBoost, it’s the first shoe to wear this name that has managed to keep selling after the first colorway.
 At the same time, Adidas is now regularly stocking what they are now calling the UltraBoost DNA 1 – the original UltraBoost pattern.

-Let’s dive in and discuss the differences between these two sneakers, and – if you’re looking to pick one up – which is better for you.
+Let’s dive in and discuss the differences between these two sneakers.
+And – if you’re looking to pick one up – which is better for you.

 UltraBoost 1 (DNA)UltraBoost 5x